vince8-oss/DS3-Project-Team/README.md

 ## 🎯 Overview

-This project demonstrates a **production-grade data engineering pipeline** that analyzes 99,000+ Brazilian e-commerce orders alongside macroeconomic indicators to understand how exchange rates, inflation, and interest rates impact sales performance.
+This project demonstrates a **data engineering pipeline** that analyzes 99,000+ Brazilian e-commerce orders alongside macroeconomic indicators to understand how exchange rates, inflation, and interest rates impact sales performance.

 ### Business Context